 EU Taxonomy Timeline

 The EU Taxonomy Regulation (EU 2020/852) first entered into force in the summer of 2020 and was extended with the technical screening criteria for the two first environmental objectives, climate change mitigation and climate change adaptation, and further requirements for reporting taxonomy information in December 2021.
-Technical screening criteria for the remaining environmental objectives were published and adopted by the EU Commission in June 2023.
+Technical screening criteria for the remaining environmental objectives were published 21.11.2023 and applies from 1.1.2024.

 First defined activities – The climate change related environmental objectives